rails/rails/guides/source/action_view_overview.md

 ### Rendering Collections

-Commonly, a template will need to iterate over a collection and render a sub-template for each of the elements.
+It's common for a view to iterate over a collection, such as `@products`, and render a partial template for each object in the collection.
 This pattern has been implemented as a single method that accepts an array and renders a partial for each one of the elements in the array.

 So this example for rendering all the products: